c-mendoza/ofxRemoteParameters/README.md

 <br>Outbound OSC Argument 1: Parameter value as a string.
 <br>Response: none.

+### close
+Closes the Server's OSC receiver and resets the OSC sender.
+No further communication with the Server will be possible until it is restarted using `Server::setup(...)`.
 ### Model XML
 The model is sent as an XML string.
 The basic format is as follows: